 |3.||COM (common)||Com point where you connect the one terminal of ground or supply voltage (recommended) you want to give to the load either 5V/12V/24V DC or 110V/220V AC etc.|

-You can apply positive signal to either of the input (input 1/ input 2) but on the other input must be ground (negative) signal.
-Keep in mind potential difference between the inputs must be the voltage of relays rating.
+You can apply a positive signal to either of the input (input 1/ input 2) but on the other input must be a ground (negative) signal.
+Keep in mind the potential difference between the inputs must be the voltage of relays rating.